Dubsado vs HoneyBook: An Honest Comparison for 2026

 Choose Dubsado if you need deep customization, run multiple brands, work outside the US/Canada, or have a small team (3 users included free).
 You will invest more setup time, but the payoff is a system tailored precisely to your business.

 The short version: Dubsado is the power tool.
 HoneyBook is the polished tool.
 Both handle client intake well.
-Both fall short once the actual project work begins -- neither offers real project management or time tracking that connects to invoicing.
+Both fall short on project management: no Gantt charts, no task dependencies, no milestones.
+Dubsado 3.0 added time tracking that connects to invoices -- you can add tracked hours as line items.
+HoneyBook has a mobile stopwatch that does not connect to invoicing.

 This is the core job of both platforms.
 Here is how they compare.